Leadership that can thrive in the 21st century's

 Increasingly, organisations of many types struggle to cope with volatility, uncertainty, complexity and ambiguity.
 Larger organisations develop strategies only to find that, while they do so, the world changes yet again.
 By the time a strategy reaches the workface it is no longer appropriate.

-This is a workshop for people who wish to know how to lead organisations and teams in such an environment, and how to develop other leaders who can do so.
+This is a workshop for people who wish to know how to lead organisations and teams in such an environment, and above all how to share that leadership with others.

 Leaders who wish to improve their own and their team's resilience and responsiveness.
 And people who wish to help other leaders to do so: